rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

     * Stop button / corrigibility;
     * Pack agents / organisation of agents;
     * An independent supervisor agent with different interests.
-3. Started implementation of the example multi-agent environment.
+3. Started but incomplete implementation of the example multi-agent environment.

 # Description of the multi-agent framework